Were the Founding Fathers Libertarians?

 One last thing needs to be said to enter into the mind of 18th century Americans.

 Most 18th century Americans originated on an island that had been one of the most politically unstable kingdoms in Europe.
-Between 1640 and 1745, the British executed one king, and sent a second into exile.
-The British Isles suffered three invasions backed by foreign powers: one in 1688, another in 1715, a third in 1745.
+Between 1640 and 1745, the English executed one king, and sent a second into exile.
+England suffered three invasions backed by foreign powers: one in 1688, another in 1715, a third in 1745.
 They were governed by three different foreign-origin royal families (Stuart, Orange, and Hanover), plus a native military dictatorship.
 They had experienced a succession of radical changes in church organization, almost equally radical changes in land owning patterns.

-In the years after 1689, however, that same country steadily evolved into the most stable in Europe.
-The dynasty established in 1714 lasts until the present day.
-Britain had a population only one-third that of its great power rival, France.
+In the years after 1689, however, England — which formally united with Scotland in 1707 — rapidly evolved into the most stable state in Europe.
+The British dynasty established in 1714 lasts until the present day.
+Britain in the eighteenth century had a population only one-third that of its great power rival, France.
 Yet Britain built a military-fiscal state that fought and inflicted defeat after defeat upon the French.

 Yes for sure there were Americans who, following John Trenchard the author of Cato’s Letters, reviewed this history and saw the creeping menace of Big Government.
 Some of the Anti-Federalists of the 1780s do seem to have thought this way.

-But if “Founders” refers to the people who designed the government Americans actually instituted in the 1780s, then I think it’s safe to say that most of the Founders accepted these British achievements as achievements to emulate: not only Alexander Hamilton, but also James Madison.
-(The Bank of the United States that was destroyed by Andrew Jackson was chartered by President Madison.)
+But if “Founders” refers to the people who designed the government Americans actually instituted in the 1780s, rather than those who opposed it, then I think it’s safe to say that most of the Founders accepted the British achievements of the eighteenth century as achievements to emulate.
+It was not only Alexander Hamilton who thought that way, but his sometime ally/sometime adversary James Madison.
+(The Second Bank of the United States that was destroyed by Andrew Jackson was chartered by President Madison.)

 From Locke’s Second Treatise: